MasonM/avsh/README.md

 git clone https://github.com/MasonM/bvsh.git
 echo "alias v=$(pwd)/bvsh/bvsh" >> ~/.bashrc # optional
 ```
+bvsh has two configuration setings: the name of the VM to connect to (`VM_NAME`) and the directory
+containing the Vagrantfile for that VM (`VAGRANTFILE_DIR`).
+These can be configured by either

-Configuration can be done by directly editing the options at the top of the script, adding a
+directly editing the those constants at the top of the script, adding a `~/.bvsh_config` Ruby file
-`~/.bvsh_config` Ruby file defining those options, or specify the corresponding environment
+defining those constants, or specify the corresponding environment variables (`BVSH_VM_NAME`
-variables.
+and `BVSH_VAGRANTFILE_DIR`).

 # Usage